The Foundation works across the spectrum of civic voices to strengthen their capacity to engage in governance for sustainable development.

 Sustainable Development Goal 16 (SDG 16) – Promote peaceful and inclusive societies for sustainable development, provides a high-level frame of reference for the Foundation’s 2017-2021 strategy.
 Advancing participatory governance, which implies creative and constructive interaction between citizens and government, regular or institutionalized processes where citizens can contribute to decision-making and, accountable and responsive institutions, is the Foundation’s contribution to SDG 16.
 Effective participatory governance promotes peaceful and inclusive societies.
 See pages 7-8 of the 2017-21 strategy for more on the Foundation’s mandate for participatory governance.

-The Foundation’s support is focused on capacity building for constructive engagement – equipping civic voices to contribute to policy processes and governance accountability mechanisms; offering access to policy and decision making spaces and platforms; and, better enabling civic voices to craft and tell stories that have the potential to influence public discourse.
-See pages 15 – 19 of our strategy for more on our Programmes.
+The Foundation’s support is focused on capacity development for constructive engagement – equipping civic voices to contribute to policy processes and governance accountability mechanisms; offering access to policy and decision making spaces and platforms; and, better enabling civic voices to craft and tell stories that have the potential to influence public discourse.
+See pages 15 – 19 of our strategy for more on our programmes.

 The 2017-21 strategy commits the Foundation to working with ‘civic voices’.
 This term recognises that organised civil society organisations (CSOs) are no longer the only interlocutor with government and there are new citizen engagement approaches aimed at shaping development outcomes.
 CSOs, alliances and coalitions continue to be important but other civic voices, such as collectives, social movements, groups and informal associations are effectively influencing governments and institutions.